brightec/Guidelines_Android/code_guidelines_kotlin.md

 ### Auto formatting

 Ensure that you regularly use the Android Studio 'Reformat Code' (ALT+CMD+L) tool which will reformat a file to match your code style settings.
 This should, as a minimum, be used before a submission is made on every file that you have changed in that submission.
-This will reduce the code review time and keep the code tidier.
+It is possible to set Android Studio to automatically run this, on file save.

 ### Static Analysis